The Han Solo Adventures: Legacy

-The trilogy introduces concepts such as the swoop speeder and vibroblade.
+The trilogy introduces concepts such as the swoop speeder, Victory-class Star Destroyer and vibroblades.
 Elements such as the Corporate Sector, the Tion Hegemony and the world of Etti IV were variously mentioned in other Star Wars spin-off works.
 The events of the series, as well as that of The Adventures of Lando Calrissian, were incorporated into the timeline of the Expanded Universe by being contextualized in interludes in the final book of Ann C. Crispin's The Han Solo Trilogy, Rebel Dawn (1998), which takes place about two years before the events of the original Star Wars film.

 After The Walt Disney Company purchased Lucasfilm, it was announced that Expanded Universe works would be rebranded as Legends and no longer considered part of the official canon.
 The Z-95 Headhunter, which was first mentioned in Han Solo at Stars' End, has been canonized as a predecessor to the X-wing fighter in works including Star Wars: The Clone Wars.
-The Tion Hegemony and Etti IV were made canon in official reference material.
-Additionally, the skull featured on the cover of Han Solo and the Lost Legacy was included as an easter egg in the 2018 film Solo: A Star Wars Story.
+The Tion Hegemony, Corporate Sector, Etti IV, Bonadan, were made canon in official reference material.
+Additionally, the skull featured on the cover of Han Solo and the Lost Legacy showing the symbol of Xim the Despot was included as an easter egg in the 2018 film Solo: A Star Wars Story and was also made canon.